First Avenue (nightclub): 7th St Entry

 The 7th St Entry is a smaller stage (capacity 250) attached to the historic First Avenue (capacity 1500).
 This space was once a restaurant (the "Greyhound Cafe") and later a coatroom, before staffer Danny Flies and McClellan spent $1,500 to turn it into a barebones music venue as part of Sam's.
 Meyers donated his own Bose speakers for stage monitors.
 Like Jay's Longhorn Bar and Duffy's, the Entry catered to local bands, often too new to play the Mainroom.

-The Entry opened its doors on March 21, 1980, with Cathy Mason fronting Wilma & the Wilburs, who were first to play, as warmup for headliner Curtiss A.
+The Entry opened its doors on 21 March 1980, with Cathy Mason fronting Wilma & the Wilburs, who were first to play, as warmup for headliner Curtiss A.

 Danceteria

 Chrissie Dunlap began to work days in the office in 1979, about the time McClellan booked the Ramones and Pat Benatar in back-to-back, sell out concerts.
 Disc jockeys Kevin Cole and Roy Freedom developed weekend dance nights dubbed Danceteria inspired by the New York club of that name, often creating enough business to pay the club's bills.
 The club has, through much of its existence, survived on the success of its dance nights.
+As EDM and rave culture grew in the 1990s, Cole mentored younger local DJs such as Woody McBride, DJ Apollo (Dory Kahalé) and E-Tones at Danceteria and other DJ nights such as House Nation Under a Groove and Depth Probe, helping to create a thriving and distinctive techno-music scene in the upper Midwest.
+From 1998 to 2003, the second-level VIP Room hosted the weekly House music night beatopia.